MikheyevLab/ecology-textbook/_sources/content/basic_population_model.md

     ```
 2. Update this code to simulate growth of a population that doubles every ten hours.
 What is the population at time after three days of growth?
 3. One of the convenient features of `ggplot` is that commands can be layered on top of each other to produce different plots.
 Add `+ scale_y_log10()` to the plotting code and re-plot the result.
 This adds a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) y-axis to the plot, which makes a straight line plot -- the tell-tale sign of an exponential growth curve!
 What are the advantages of viewing the data in this way?
 Note: you'll have to run the first model code cell first to save the results in the `populations` data frame.
 4. As pointed out by William Thomson, later to become [Lord Kelvin](https://en.wikipedia.org/wiki/William_Thomson%2C_1st_Baron_Kelvin), Darwin's math was actually wrong (though the underlying idea is correct).
-How many elephants would be around after 10 generations (~500 years).
+How many elephants would be around after 10 generations (~500 years)?
     - There are only female elephants
     - Each female produces three offspring over her lifetime (as we ignore males, the numbers are halved from Darwin's estimates)
     - Elephants never die

-- {ref}`elephants-fig`